xuyentran0404/Python_Cohort_Analysis/README.md

 # Python_Cohort_Analysis
-Please see the coding file attached or reach the link below:
 ## I. Introduction
 ### 1. Business questions
 - The Company is a digital service provider.
 The Marketing Department wants to launch targeted campaigns to re-engage inactive users and reward loyal customers.
 These campaigns are planned around key times of the year, such as major holidays and product launches.